Archives

 Intro to Capoeira

 Developed in Brazil by enslaved Africans during the 16th century, the martial art of Capoeira, disguised as a dance and including acrobatics, music, and the Portuguese language, was used as a means to resist oppression in the relentless struggle for freedom.
-This program led by Leigh Robertson gives students the opportunity to participate in all […]
+This program, led by Leigh Robertson gives students the opportunity to participate in all […]